Tailored to Law Applying to VIC Non-State Schools. Part of LawSense School Law VIC and Separately Bookable

 • Exploring optimum information collection – what information should you seek of whom

-• Dealing with reports from external professional provided by the parents or advocates.
+• Dealing with reports from external professionals provided by the parents or advocates.
 When should you obtain your own professional evidence?

 Extent of Consultation Required